top of page

 Imagine being diagnosed with cancer and needing essential tests and support services.
 But instead of receiving the required resources, an AI system erroneously determines that you are not among those who would benefit most.
 This is not just hypothetical—flawed AI decision-making has already impacted actual patients, highlighting the urgent need for equitable and accountable AI in health care.

 In a striking example from the U.S., a widely used AI-driven risk calculator was found to disproportionately deny Black patients access to high-risk care management programs because it based predictions on prior health care spending rather than actual medical need.[1]
-Similarly, a sepsis detection algorithm, deployed across two American hospitals, failed to identify the condition in 67% of cases where timely treatment could have been life-saving.[2]
+Similarly, a sepsis detection AI-tool deployed across two American hospitals, failed to identify the condition in 67% of cases where timely treatment could have been life-saving.[2]

 The Role of AI in Transforming Health Care